 She received her law degree, cum laude, from the Washington & Lee University School of Law where she served as Managing Events Editor of the Washington & Lee Journal of Civil Rights and Social Justice.
 Rebecca was also selected as a member of the Virginia Capital Case Clearinghouse, a legal clinic providing research, writing, and strategic support for capital murder defendants and their counsel.
 Rebecca received her undergraduate degree, summa cum laude, from Birmingham-Southern College where she was a member of the Honor Council and studied abroad at St. John's College, Oxford University.

 Recently, Rebecca was named one of B-Metro Magazine’s "Top Women Lawyers" for 2018.
 In addition, Rebecca was selected as a member of Class XI of the Alabama State Bar Leadership Forum, was named a "Super Lawyers Rising Star" in Securities Litigation for 2014, 2015, 2016, and 2017 and named Birmingham-Southern College’s "Outstanding Young Alumni" for 2012.
 Rebecca has been named a Rising Star of the Bar in two local publications—by the Birmingham Business Journal in 2015 and by B-Metro Magazine’s 2013 Rising Stars of the Bar.
 She was also recently selected as the President-Elect of the Young Lawyers Section of the Birmingham Bar Association.

 In addition to her law practice, Rebecca serves on the Edward Lee Norton Board of Advisors for Birmingham-Southern College and is chair of that organization’s Law Committee.
 She is also the Immediate Past President of the Birmingham-Southern College National Alumni Association and a former member of the Birmingham-Southern College Board of Trustees.
 She also previously served as Chair of the Birmingham-Southern College Young Alumni Council.
 She also currently sits on the Young Supporters Board of the Comprehensive Cancer Center at the University of Alabama at Birmingham Hospital.
-Rebecca is a member of the Rotaract Club of Birmingham and the Junior League of Birmingham and volunteers with Better Basics' Ready2Read program and with Birmingham's Homeless Experience Legal Protection (HELP) Program.
+Rebecca was named a Paul Harris Fellow of the Rotaract Club of Birmingham and volunteers with the Junior League of Birmingham and the Birmingham Bar Volunteer Lawyers Program.